 For the lower cabinets & pantry doors I went with a light sage/minty green.
 It’s bright and happy and slightly retro and I absolutely love it!

 The old cabinet knobs used to be very tiny metal grey balls.
 I swapped them out for some glass knobs.
 The glass knobs added to the retro vintage vibe and also matched the glass door knobs in the adjacent dining room.

 The backsplash in the kitchen was just drywall and looked so unfinished.
 I didn’t want to get into tile just to tear it out a couple years later.
 I decided to stencil a tile design using the upper & lower cabinet colors.
 I think it came out super cute! click here to read more about this project

 There are three light fixtures in the ceiling – one was a ceiling fan with no light and the other two were rusty and gross.
-I don’t love ceiling fans and because this one didn’t have a built in light, the entire right side of the room has zero lighting beyond the windows.
+I don’t love ceiling fans and this one didn’t even have a built in light, so the entire right side of the room has zero lighting beyond the windows.
 So I swapped the ceiling fan for a semi flush mount light, and swapped the two side lights for some more modern glass fixtures.

 For a little bit of extra storage and counter area I pushed this slim cabinet against the counter return.
 This was a cabinet that came out of our old bathroom so I already had it and it fit pretty perfectly!
 The stools also came along from our old house where we had counter seating.
 At this house we don’t really have counter seating because there is no where to put your legs but it’s somewhere to sit anyway.

 So what do I do with this strange awkward eat in area?
 I’m still not really sure!
 I don’t want a table cluttering up this area.
 I think I may just enjoy the open space for now.
 This room is the first room you come to when you enter the house, so I set up my grandma’s gateleg table (click here to read about that restoration) for keys and wallets and what-nots.